Realtor Google review excerpt

 FAQ

 Yes.
-Many sellers contact us because they do not want to complete repairs, cleanup, staging, or repeated showings before getting a property review.
+Many sellers contact us because they do not want to complete repairs, cleanup, staging, or repeated showings before comparing their selling choices.

 No. The main focus is the Bay Area and East Bay, including Contra Costa County and Alameda County cities such as Antioch, Concord, Richmond, Oakland, Hayward, San Leandro, Berkeley, and Fremont.